Cimy-wang/ASPCapsule/README.md

 # ASPCapsule

 We develop an adaptive spatial patterns capsule network.
-This code is coming soon!
+This awesome code is coming soon!